 - 1. Prepare for Analysis: - a.
 Create spreadsheet with sample info and label autoclave and regular racks - b.
 Organize 100ml Volumetric Flasks to contain each concentration of the curve as prescribed in the "Standard Dilution" table above.
-Create dilution with check standards in the same fashion (typically of 0.1 M and 0.25 M). - c.
+Create dilution with check standards in the same fashion (typically of 0.1uM and 0.25uM). - c.
 Put each of the standards in a prescribed beaker or sealable jar for easy pipetting - d.
 Ensure test tubes for standards are labeled as the first seven on the rack.
 Include two digestion check standards in two additional test tubes after the standards. - 2.
 Pipette 7.5 mL of standards, digestion check standards, and sample into Kimax screw top tubes - a.
 Include a 0.0 uM P and mid-range check standard at the end of each sample rack row - b.
 Include at least one lab replicate in each sample rack row - c.
-Follow general pipetting rules rinse tip with DI three times, rinse once with sample, pipet sample into tube - 3.
-Add 0.188 mL potassium persulfate solution to each tube, vortex - 4.
+Follow general pipetting rules rinse tip with DI three times, rinse once with sample, pipet sample into tube - d.
+Make sure to add one drop of concentrated hydrochloric acid to nonacidified samples.

+- 3. Add 0.188 mL potassium persulfate solution to each tube, vortex - 4.
 Cap tubes tightly - 5.
 Check levels of liquid in tubes etch level on some - 6.
-Fill bottom of autoclave with water

-- 7. Check other liquid levels in autoclave - 8.
+Fill bottom of autoclave with water - 7.
+Check other liquid levels in autoclave - 8.
 Adjust settings on autoclave 90 min at 105°C - a.
 Place racks in tray - b.
 Autoclave for 90 min - 9.
 Remove tubes from autoclave and let cool - a.
 Refrigerate if not running until the next day